-The CY14B101K protects data from corruption during low voltage conditions by inhibiting all externally initiated STORE and WRITE operations.
+The CY14B256K protects data from corruption during low voltage conditions by inhibiting all externally initiated STORE and WRITE operations.
 The low voltage condition is detected when V{CC} is less than V{SWITCH} .

-If the CY14B101K is in a WRITE mode (both \overline{CE} and \overline{WE} LOW) at power up, after a RECALL or after a STORE, the WRITE is inhibited until a negative transition on \overline{CE} or \overline{WE} is detected.
-This protects against inadvertent writes during power up or brownout conditions.
+If the CY14B256K is in a WRITE mode (both \overline{CE} and \overline{WE} are low) at power up after a RECALL, or after a STORE, the WRITE is inhibited until a negative transition on CE or WE is detected.
+This protects against inadvertent writes during power up or brown out conditions.